EmersonGoncalvesSilva/Machine_Learning/README.md

 Implementation of unsupervised learning model `collaborative filtering` and application to movies recommentation.

 ### 05.Regularization
-Implementation of Neural Network model with Regularizaion and application to for binary classification.
+Implementation of Neural Network model with Regularizaion and application for binary classification.

+### 06.Mini-Batch Gradient Descent
+When training a model in a large dataset, using mini-batches of data can speed up training.